Axelrod-Python/Axelrod/docs/tutorials/further_topics/moran_processes_on_graphs.rst

     >>> edges = [(0, 1), (1, 2), (2, 3), (3, 1)]
     >>> graph = Graph(edges)
     >>> players = [axl.Cooperator(), axl.Cooperator(), axl.Cooperator(), axl.Defector()]
-    >>> mp = axl.MoranProcessGraph(players, interaction_graph=graph)
+    >>> mp = axl.MoranProcess(players, interaction_graph=graph)
     >>> results = mp.play()
     >>> mp.population_distribution()
     Counter({'Cooperator': 4})

-You can supply the `reproduction_graph` as a keyword argument.
-The standard Moran process is equivalent to using a complete graph for both graphs.
+You can supply the :code:`reproduction_graph` as a keyword argument.
+The standard Moran process is equivalent to using a complete graph with no loops for the :code:`interaction_graph` and with loops for the :code:`reproduction_graph`.